flowroute/flowroute-numbers-python/README.md

 		print (response)

 When creating your own Python file, add each method after `pnc = PurchasablePhoneNumbersController()`, but before `print (response)`.
 If you do not want to invoke a specific method, comment out that method's lines with `#`.

-Click each link to see more information about that method.
+The Controller contains the following methods:

 *	[`list_available_np_as`](#listnpas)